 - green/yellow studs indicate temporary adjustments to lane layouts (e.g. where road works are taking place)

-Following surfacing work, road studs will be replaced once the road markings have been laid as follows:
+Following surfacing work, road stud replacement will be undertaken as follows:

-- on all road types, reflective road studs will not be replaced on 30 mph roads unless the road studs are associated with a priority road marking system or a specific need is identified;
+- on all road types, reflective road studs will not be replaced on 30 mph roads unless the road studs are associated with;

 - on road types 2 and 3a, we will replace all remaining road studs;